smasse/Spectro/README.md

 no prio or prio 3: lowest priority, or no priority

-washere is for easily finding the place where I was working last in current issue in different locations; should not be used as a priority level
+washere = for easily finding the place where I was working last in current issue in different locations; should not be used as a priority level, or in released versions

-"prod" is for settings to be changed for production
+"prod" is for settings that are to be changed for production